anil-bomma/chat-io/README.md

 # chat-io
-A basic chat app using socket.io
+A basic chat app developed using socket.io

+# project set-up

+In the project directory,

+### `npm start`